Friday, January 30, 2009

 Pina

-Dear readers, I so treasure your patience while I restructure this blog.
-Here's some eyecandy for you.
-This is choreographer Pina Bausch, my favorite (by far) contemporary choreographer.
-She is German and only comes to the states once in a couple of years.
+Pina Bausch is my favorite (by far) contemporary choreographer.
+She is German and only comes to the States once in a couple of years.
 I saw Néfès in 2006, which was similar to the clip above, and probably better, because it was quite a bit slower & more lyrical, inspired by Istanbul (imagine the possibilities...).
 This is the closest video I can find to convey the gorgeousness & lyricism of her work.
 You get lost.
 You leave yourself within the first notes and you hover over all this water and this frolicking.
 (Water onstage, indeed, then it dries up).
 A call to all New Yorkers: a new Pina Bausch production this week at BAM.
 The video will be on their site only for a couple of weeks - take a quick look.

 And, to the same watery tune, Gaëtan taunting the waves earlier today in the South of France, with complete and utter abandon.